Valeria Richards: Marvel Zombies

-An alternate universe variant of Valeria Richards from Earth-2149 appears in Marvel Zombies: Dead Days #1.
+An alternate universe version of Valeria Richards appears in Marvel Zombies: Dead Days #1.
 She and Franklin are killed by a zombified She-Hulk, driving Reed insane and leading him to infect himself and the Fantastic Four.

 Doctor Strange and the Sorcerers Supreme

-An alternate universe variant of Valeria Richards from Earth-13729 who became Doctor Doom and an enemy of Sorcerer Supreme Billy Kaplan appears in Doctor Strange and the Sorcerers Supreme.
+An alternate universe version of Valeria Richards appears in Doctor Strange and the Sorcerers Supreme.
+This version became Doctor Doom and an enemy of Sorcerer Supreme Billy Kaplan.

 Old Woman Laura

-An alternate universe variant of Valeria Richards from Earth-18366 appears in All-New Wolverine #33.
+An alternate universe version of Valeria Richards appears in All-New Wolverine #33.